-The airframe is the body of the aircraft.
-The airframe houses the payload, avionics, communications, and propulsion systems of the UAVs.
+The airframe is the physical structure of the aircraft.
+The airframe supports the payload, avionics, communications, and propulsion systems of the UAV.

 Communications provides the wireless data links to and from the UAVs.
 These include RC control/override, telemetry, and payload data.